testground/testground/ROADMAP.md

 ### Milestone 4: Dashboard & CI Toolings

 ## 3. The knowledge required to work efficiently with Testground is available and easy to access

+**Why:** We believe test is valuable when everyone in the team can contribute to testing.
+The platform has to be approachable.

 Related - [EPICS 1741](https://github.com/testground/testground/issues/1471).